DionnaW/319SBA/README.md

 I got my Schedule Index page to come up with an option to add a date, but errors after that, good night/morning!

+4/8
+I changed my idea of doing schedules because it was too difficult to incorporate into this particular project.
+Instead I'm using drinks, as I have on my menu anyway!
+I've completed this SBA and will turn it in!